 The L2 cache was introduced in the Intel Pentium Pro (P6).
 On the P6, the L2 cache was only 256 K, operated at 66 MHz, and integrated in the CPU itself.
 On the Pentium II, the L2 cache was upgraded to 512 K, and the speed was doubled to 133 MHz.
 The L2 cache has remained a part of the Intel architecture on all future processors.
 As a secondary cache, L2 is slower (lower priority) but has a greater capacity than L1.
 In the same way, learning about digital systems was always of low academic priority to our initial team members (none of us studied computer science), but was among the things that brought us all together.

-Our CTF team name, Nave1337, is inspired by the apartment where everything started, North Avenue Room 213.
+Our original CTF team name, Nave1337, was inspired by the apartment where everything started, North Avenue Room 213.
 The sink disposal mechanism in our kitchen was eternally broken, so the entire room smelled of rotten vegetables.
-This website, all of the writeups, and its future, are dedicated to C.S., the nicest person YR81 has met in college, and the one who started the engagement with binary exploitation.
+This website, all of the writeups, and its future, are dedicated to C.S., probably the craziest person YR81 has met in college, and the one who started the engagement with binary exploitation.
 However, due to complications, C.S. had to leave us.
-C., if you see this, please hit me up again and let's play some more CTFs!
+Now I play pretty casually with 5h4d0wb10k3r and OyuSec.

 How did I personally get involved with CTFs?
 It really started in high school, when another very nice individual (and exceptionally experienced and talented engineer), G.H., introduced me to the Intel 8085 and assembly programming, among other topics.
 In college, there was a grey-hat hacking group that I casually participated in after being introduced by C.S.
 I was initially disinterested by the meeting topics, since they were web :( and I personally did not have any real experiences with such exploits.
 However, in the following semester, the organizers started discussing stack buffer overflows and basic Linux binary reversing, which sparked my interest in practical binary exploitation.